Charles Avison Building

 - The Newcastle Collection - a display of rare books and illustrations including Thomas Bewick's tools and worktable and the ability to turn the pages of rare heritage books on a Turning the Pages console

 - Reading groups and lifelong learning classes

 - Computer suite

 - Performance hall capable of seating 185 people

-- 24 hour loan and returns service via a vending machine on John Dobson street
+- 24 hour returns service via John Dobson Street

 - Community information